When you see a neighborhood for the first time, the most important thing

 Notable & Unique: Car Ownership

-exclusive analysis shows that the Suttle / Oakmulgee neighborhood has
+three.
+But households in the Suttle / Oakmulgee neighborhood buck

 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's